pub struct BootstrapProcManager { /* private fields */ }Expand description

 best-effort cleanup mechanism: the manager iterates over its

-recorded PID table and sends SIGKILL
+recorded PID table and sends SIGKILL to each one.

 Notes: